 And you know what?
 That’s understandable.
 There’s a lot to learn which is why many herbalists refer to this practice as a journey, but a journey doesn’t have to be a long and arduous one.
 It doesn’t have to be traveled alone.
 And it certainly doesn’t have to feel directionless.

-If you are new to herbalism or are feeling a bit overwhelmed by all there is to know, I’d like to share 3 of the best ways to simplify your herbal studies with you today.
-These three tips will help you to not only reduce the overwhelm you’re currently experiencing, but they will help you to become a BETTER herbalist as well!
+If you are new to herbalism or are feeling a bit overwhelmed by all there is to know, I’d like to share 3 of my best tips that will help you to simplify your herbal studies.
+These three tips will help you not only reduce the overwhelm you’re currently experiencing, but they will help you to become a BETTER herbalist as well!

 1. Use Local Herbs

 As you may be learning, there are a lot of herbs in the world.
 There are Western herbs, Ayurvedic herbs, Chinese herbs, and more!
 Thousands upon thousands of plants exist and almost all of them can be used in herbalism, not to mention incorporating trees and mushrooms into your practice as well!